awsdocs/aws-greengrass-developer-guide/doc_source/gg-core.md

 It's a good practice to set up your init system to start the Greengrass daemon during boot, especially when managing large fleets of devices\.

+**Note**
+If you used `apt` to install the AWS IoT Greengrass Core software, you can use the systemd scripts to enable start on boot\.
+For more information, see [Use systemd Scripts to Manage the Greengrass Daemon Lifecycle](install-ggc.md#ggc-package-manager-systemd)\.

 There are different types of init system, such as initd, systemd, and SystemV, and they use similar configuration parameters\.
 The following example is a service file for systemd\.
 The `Type` parameter is set to `forking` because greengrassd \(which is used to start Greengrass\) forks the Greengrass daemon process, and the `Restart` parameter is set to `on-failure` to direct systemd to restart Greengrass if Greengrass enters a failed state\.

 **Note**